Snazzah/MediaSessionMaster/README.md

 - Appreciate the effort!

 ## Contributions
-are greatly appreciated!
+...are greatly appreciated!
 Here's how you can contribute:
 - You can create an [issue](https://github.com/Snazzah/MediaSessionMaster/issues) if you wanna report bugs, suggest features, or nitpick at grammar.
 - You can also create [pull requests](https://github.com/Snazzah/MediaSessionMaster/pulls) if you want to make features yourself!
 Make sure you push to the `master` branch and give a detailed description of your pull request!

 ## Credits
 Mostly inspired by [Animal Crossing Music Extension](https://acmusicext.com/), check it out!
 I use [Chrome Bootstrap](https://github.com/roykolak/chrome-bootstrap) for the options page.
 Music Session Master is licensed under the [zlib license](./LICENSE).